Nesting Commands#

 $ python basic_tree_inherit_false.py basic_command -e --upper "foo bar"

-).
-In general, the use of manual inheritance is
+the use of manual inheritance is recommended when possible.

 Abstract Parent Classes#